MLB Odds: Rays - Orioles Prediction, Pick, How To Watch

 Why The Rays Could Cover The Spread

-The Rays did it again, they scored just enough to get a nice win.
-They do not always score a ton, but on the season the offense is scoring 6.33 runs per game, the best in the majors.
-They have done this while launching an MLB-leading 73 home runs, and leading the league in batting average, on-base percentage, and slugging.
-Last night was not their best offensive showing, but it was two more home runs for the Rays as they got the win.

 Wander Franco drove in another run last night, and is becoming a generational player.
 At age 20, Franco is starting to put together an MVP-level season.
-He lead the team in WAR at 1.9 this year, which is also good for fifth in the league.
-Franco is hitting .307 on the year, with an OPS of .904, while driving in 21 runs.
+He lead the team and majors in WAR at 2.3 this year.
+Franco is hitting .31- on the year, with an OPS of .922, while driving in 22 runs.
 When runners have been in scoring position, he has come away with 14 RBIS, while also stealing three bases.
-Randy Arozarena is the other major player on this squad.
-He is fourth in the league in RBIs with 30 and tied for seventh with nine home runs.
-He is 5th in the league in OPS and seventh in the majors in batting average.
-The combination of the two has become a feared duo for any pitcher.

-Hoping to pick up where the pitchers left off yesterday will be Zach Eflin.
-Eflin has been great this year, going 4-0 with a 2.25 ERA in five starts.
-The Rays have won all five times he has started, and last time out it was seven innings of scoreless baseball for Eflin.
-In that game, he gave up just three hits, while walking no one, and striking out ten batters.
+He has been great in May as well.
+He is hitting .344 on the month, with two home runs and five RBIs.
+Franco has not been as good against right-handed pitching as left, but he is still hitting .299 off righties, with six home runs and 18 RBIS.

+The major player against the righties has been Josh Lowe.
+He is hitting .316 against right-handed pitching and has hit six of his seven home runs against righties.
+Seeing a righty today may be good for him, considering he is hitting just .176 this month so far with six strikeouts.
+On the other end of the spectrum, Yandy Diaz has been heating up.
+He is hitting .321 in May with two home runs, three RBIs, and seven walks.
+He also has crushed right-handed pitching this year, hitting .397 with seven home runs.

+Jalen Beeks will be used as the opener today.
+This year he is 1-2 on the season, with two holds and a 6.75 ERA.
+So far in May, he has appeared in three games with 2.2 innings pitched and just one earned run.

 Why The Orioles Could Cover The Spread